The Absolute Best Ice Cream Shop in Every State

 If you’re vacationing in Myrtle Beach anytime soon, swing by Melt to cool off and devour one of their mouth-watering cones.
 Strawberry cheesecake, salted bananas foster, orange blossom, and cherry vanilla are some of the unique and robust flavors you’ll find at Melt.

-Leone’s Creamery (Sioux Falls, South Dakota)
+Leone’s Creamery (Spearfish, South Dakota)

 Leone’s Creamery prides itself with using fresh, local ingredients in its ice cream.
 You’ll find Crow Peak Brewing’s porter and Sunrise Hive’s honey in their delectable frozen desserts.
 Just like the ice cream, their cones are also made in-house and are GMO- and gluten-free.
 Enjoy scoops of the peanut butter and jelly, cinnamon oat graham, and blackberry basil.